 EPFL chemists have created an efficient process for transforming carbon dioxide into carbon monoxide, the main component of synthetic fuels and materials.

-2) generated upon burning fossil fuels is usually liberated into the atmosphere.
-Scientists working on synthetic fuels—also called carbon-neutral fuels—are investigating ways to collect and recycle that CO 2.
+The carbon dioxide (CO2) generated upon burning fossil fuels is usually liberated into the atmosphere.
+Scientists working on synthetic fuels—also called carbon-neutral fuels—are investigating ways to collect and recycle that CO2.
 At EPFL, this work is led by a group under Professor Xile Hu at the Laboratory of Inorganic Synthesis and Catalysis (LSCI).

 Replacing Gold with Iron

 The new process is equally efficient as former technologies, but with one chief advantage.

 To date, most catalysts have used atoms of precious metals such as gold.
 But we’ve used iron atoms instead.
 At extremely low currents, our process achieves conversion rates of around 90%, meaning it performs on a par with precious-metal catalysts.

 Professor Xile Hu, Laboratory of Inorganic Synthesis and Catalysis, EPFL

 Our catalyst converts such a high percentage of CO2 into CO because we successfully stabilized iron atoms to achieve efficient CO2 activation.

 Jun Gu, PhD Student and Study Lead Author, EPFL

 To help them realize why their catalyst was so highly active, the scientists invited a research group headed by Professor Hao Ming Chen at National Taiwan University, who carried out a key measurement of the catalyst under operating conditions with the help of synchrotron X-rays.